 Liability vs. Comprehensive

 Liability insurance pays other individuals involved in the accident, if you mess up.
 That’s the long and the short of it.
 In Texas you will pay hefty fines and even face jail time if you cause a wreck and don’t have liability insurance.
 It consists of personal injury insurance for the other driver plus personal property damage.
+And minimum levels of liability insurance are required in Texas.

 Comprehensive covers your damage in an accident.
 Your fault, their fault, nobody’s fault, comprehensive insurance will pay your medical bills, loss of wages, and repair or replacement of your own property.